 View usage restrictions on claimed music

 Policies displayed in the Music Policy Directory describe only what happens when you publish a video on YouTube that uses this music.
-These policies do not apply off of the YouTube platform.
+These policies do not apply off of the YouTube platform, and may differ if we believe that you've uploaded a full album or most of an album.
 You may wish to consult a qualified attorney if you have questions about your use of music.

 Copyright holders decide if and how they want their music to be used on YouTube, so their copyright policy will affect whether and how your video is made available.
 If you use music with a policy of: